Cosmian/mse-cli/documentation/docs/saas/getting_started.md

 $ curl "https://$APP_DOMAIN_NAME"
 ```

-At this point, you can write your [own Flask application](#going-further) and deploy it into MSE.
+At this point, you can write your [own Flask application](#going-further) and deploy it into Cosmian Enclave SaaS.

 !!! warning "Compatibility with WSGI/ASGI"

-    To be compliant with MSE your Python application must be an [ASGI](https://asgi.readthedocs.io) or [WSGI](https://wsgi.readthedocs.io) application.
+    To be compliant with Cosmian Enclave your Python application must be an [ASGI](https://asgi.readthedocs.io) or [WSGI](https://wsgi.readthedocs.io) application.
 It is not possible to deploy a standalone Python program.
     In the next example, this documentation will describe how to deploy Flask applications.
 You also can use other ASGI applications, for instance: FastAPI.

 !!!
 Examples "Examples"

-    Visit [mse-app-examples](https://github.com/Cosmian/mse-app-examples) to find MSE application examples.
+    Visit [Cosmian Enclave Examples](https://github.com/Cosmian/mse-app-examples) to find application examples.

 ## Verify the trustworthiness of your app (remove `--no-verify`)